HarshKapadia2/networking/http.md

 ### OPTIONS

-- It is used in the preflight request in `fetch` by the browser to ask the server what options are allowed (allowed headers and their options, methods, etc).
+- It is used to ask the server the options that are allowed (allowed headers and their options, methods, etc).
+- It is used in the preflight request in `fetch` by the browser.

 ### CONNECT

 - Starts a two-way tunnel with the target.
 It can be used to open a tunnel.
+- This method converts the request connection to a transparent TCP/IP tunnel, usually to facilitate TLS encrypted communication (HTTPS) through an unencrypted HTTP proxy.
+(Source: TechMax)

 ### TRACE

 - It performs a message loop-back test along the path to the target resource, providing a useful debugging mechanism.
 (Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/TRACE))
+   - It echoes the received request and the client can check if any changes have been made to it by intermediate servers.
+(Source: TechMax)

 ### HEAD

 - It requests the headers that would be returned if the HEAD request's URL was instead requested with the [GET method](#get).
 - A response to a HEAD method should not have a body.
 If it has one anyway, that body must be ignored.
 (Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD))
+- It is useful for retrieving meta-information written in response headers, without having to transport the content.
+(Source: TechMax)

 ## Common HTTP status codes